 Now it’s time to assemble…Yay!
 I used screws to attach the side panels together, but the bottom of the trunk was nailed in.
 My other favorite tool is my brad nailer (another birthday gift), which I would be lost without because it helped us save sooo much time, like in our bedroom remodel.

 With everything cut and ready to go, it’s time to do the finish work.
-At this point, I had to move the project inside because our lovely Ohio weather is like that this time of year.
+At this point, I move the project inside because our lovely Ohio weather is like that.
 Now I’m back in my layers and the heater is on.
 It was nice while it lasted!

 My kids are allowed to play and make a mess, so why can’t I?